Fracture Repair – Post Operative Instructions

 Following a successful surgery, owner compliance is the most important factor in recovery.
 Please be careful and patient with your pet during this time.
 Following these instructions closely will ensure a speedy recovery.

-- Pain Management: Pain management is a necessity following this procedure.
-The appropriate medications have been sent home after surgery.
-Be sure to read the labels and give these medications as directed until ALL doses are finished.
-This will maintain comfort and aid in a speedy recovery.
-If you feel at any time the pain is not adequately controlled contact the clinic.
+- Pain Management: This surgery is a painful procedure and pain management is a necessity.
+Continued pain control is a MUST during your pets’ recovery, the appropriate medications will be sent home after surgery.
+Be sure to administer these medications as directed and until ALL doses are finished.
+This will keep your pet comfortable and promote a speedy recovery.
+If you feel at any time the pain is not adequately controlled please contact the clinic.
 Some side effects of these medications may include: nausea/upset stomach, constipation or diarrhea.
 It is best to give these medications with food.

 - Antibiotics: Your pet will be sent home with a course of antibiotics to prevent post-operative infection.
-Follow the instructions on the label and finish all doses of medications.
-Give antibiotics with food.
+Follow the prescribed schedule on the label.
+Finish all doses of medications.